-Once you have gone through the second round of questionnaire revision it is time to pre-test the survey in the field.
-The pre-test is a small-scale survey where you follow most of the steps that you would follow in the big survey.
-The pre-test is your opportunity to make sure everything works the way it is intended, get an idea about your potential response rate, and identify any potential disasters.
-The pre-test should be as large as your survey budget and as time allows.
-If you have the resources, you can even conduct multiple pre-tests and even a large-scale pre-test: the pilot study.
+Pretest.
+Once you have gone through the second round of questionnaire revision it is time to pretest the survey in the field.
+The pretest is a small-scale survey where you follow most of the steps that you would follow in the big survey.
+The pretest is your opportunity to make sure everything works the way it is intended, get an idea about your potential response rate, and identify any potential disasters.
+The pretest should be as large as your survey budget and time allows.
+If you have the resources you can even conduct multiple pretests and even a large-scale pretest: the pilot study.

-Many researchers can only afford a single pre-test.
-If this is you, try to find a sample of between 30 and 100 real people.
-Conduct a mail survey pre-test following the same procedures that are outlined in the next section.
-Draw a random sample from a phone book (this won't cost anything), mail out your questionnaires, and hold your breath.
+Many researchers can only afford a single pretest.
+If this is you, try to find a sample of between thirty and one hundred real people.
+Conduct a mail survey pretest following the same procedures that are outlined in the next section.
+Draw a random sample from a phonebook (this won't cost anything) mail out your questionnaires and hold your breath.
 If you have the time, conduct the follow-ups to the mail survey.
-The response rate obtained from the pre-test is an estimate of the response rate that you will obtain with the full survey.
-If the pre-test response rate is low, say between 20 per cent and 40 per cent, then this is an indication that something is wrong with the questionnaire.
+The response rate obtained from the pretest is an estimate of the response rate that you will obtain with the full survey.
+If the pretest response rate is low, say between 20% and 40%, then this is an indication that something is wrong with the questionnaire.
 One of the main reasons that mail surveys are not returned is their length.
 If this is the case, chop some questions and increase your font size.
-The benefits of making the questionnaire shorter, e.g., a higher response rate, outweigh the costs of losing the variables from these questions.
+The benefits of making the questionnaire shorter, a higher response rate, outweigh the costs of losing the variables from these questions.
 At some point, a low response rate makes your data worthless.

-If 90 per cent of the respondents in the pre-test sample are female, or members of environmental organizations, or some other special population, then you have a biased sample.
+If 90% of the respondents in the pretest sample are female, or members of environmental organizations, or some other special population then you have a biased sample.
 This may have occurred because your survey offended or disinterested members of the groups not adequately represented.
 The pre-test may also reveal problems with individual questions.
-If everyone in the pre-test skipped question number 4, then you know that question number 4 is a bad question.
+If everyone in the pretest skipped question number four, then you know that question number four is a bad question.
 Rewrite it or drop it.
 If any of these problems occur and you don't know why, you'll need to go back to the focus group stage and find out what the problem is.